tseyongg/de-career-coach/README.md

 ## Setup Instructions for Case Study 1

-> **Note**: Kindly refrain from using PowerShell 7 as there are some minor display output issues for the `Final Summary Statistics` table for Task 3 in Case Study 1

 Kindly follow the instructions here to run the code  locally on your laptop.

 First run the following in your terminal: